 To get directions to Kingston please use the route planner.

 Enter your full UK postcode

 Kingston rail station is only 25 minutes from London Waterloo and has regular services to Kempton Park, Twickenham and Wimbledon.
 Alternatively, nearby Surbiton station is 20 minutes to London Waterloo.

 Both stations are in zone 6, so you can use an Oyster Card or Zone 1-6 Travelcard.

-Waterloo: No Step Free Access - Step free access is not available to the Jubilee line due to planned maintenance.
-Please call Travel Information on 0343 222 1234 if you need help planning your journey.
+Golders Green: No Step Free Access - Step free access is not available to the Southbound platform while we fix a faulty lift.
+Call our Travel Information Centre on 0343 222 1234 if you need help planning your journey.